crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

 # Remote debugging

-Web applications running under Crosswalk can be debugged remotely using [Chrome dev tools](https://developer.chrome.com/devtools/index).
+Web applications running under Crosswalk can be debugged remotely using the [Chrome DevTools](https://developer.chrome.com/devtools/index).

 Depending on the platform, a connection must be established between the host (the machine where you are doing the development) and the target (the machine running the application under Crosswalk).
 The type of connection depends on the target's operating system, as explained below.